aliznayem/FEM-Plate-MZC-Python/README.md

 # FEM-Plate-MZC-Python
 Melosh and Zienkiewicz and Cheung developed a popular 4-noded plate rectangle which is known as MZC plate element.
 [MAT-fem](http://www.cimne.com/mat-fem/plates.asp) developed a Matlab program for FEM analysis of thin plate with the MZC element.

-I just converted the Matlab code into Python and added some features.
+I just converted the Matlab code into Python language and added some features.

 ## Added features in Python version
 * Generates a PDF report file.
 The PDF file consists of results summary and contour plots.